aalekseev/10-steps-security-pycon-ee-2020/slides/10-user-input.md

 <!-- note

 SQL injection.

-This is a number 1 in OWASP top 10, most popular and most dangerous attack.
+Even though this attack is known for almost **20** years This is a number 1 in OWASP top 10, most popular and most dangerous attack.

 The threat is that user with malicious intent can provide a harmful input to the server, and server will execute the code on the Database level.
-Any user can read/change sensible data in the database.
-And even though this attack is known for almost **20** years

-And a classical XKCD comics about it
+On the slide is a classical comics about it.

-In this example we are looking into SQL injection, but it can be URL paramethers, request headers, cookies, JSON, XML data inputs.

 **NEXT**: Ok, this is a scare and old attack vector, what can we do about it?
 -->